biolink/biolink-model/guidelines/curating-the-model.md

 A predicate is a slot that links two instances of a class.

-To add a predicate to Biolink Model you need to,
+To add a predicate to Biolink Model you need to determine the following,
   - What is an appropriate name for this predicate?
     - A human readable name for this predicate.
 It should capture the nature of the relationship
   - Where in the hierarchy does the new slot fit?
-    - Determine where in the [`related to` hierarchy]() does this new predicate slot fit
+    - Determine where in the [`related to` hierarchy](https://biolink.github.io/biolink-model/docs/related_to) does this new predicate slot fit
   - What are the domain and range constraints (if any)?
-    - Determine which type of classes can this predicate link
+    - Determine which type of entity classes can this predicate link
   - What are the mapping(s) for this slot?
     - Mappings are a way of rooting this new association in the context of other ontologies, thesauri, controlled vocabularies and taxonomies
-    - Determine if the level of granularity for your mappings.
-Mappings be divided into 5 types depending on its granularity: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`
+    - Determine the level of granularity for your mappings where they can be divided into 5 types: `related_mappings`, `broad_mappings`, `narrow_mappings` `close_mappings`, `exact_mappings`

 As an example, let's consider the definition of slot `interacts with`:

 ```yaml
   interacts with:
     domain: named thing
     range: named thing